 Foreign currency derivatives - As a multinational corporation, we are exposed to the impact of foreign currency fluctuations.
 To the extent borrowings, sales, purchases, or other transactions are not executed in the local currency of the operating unit, we are exposed to foreign currency risk.
 In most of the countries in which we operate, the exposure to foreign currency movements is limited because the operating revenues and expenses of our business units are substantially denominated in the local currency.
 To mitigate the exposure, we may enter into a variety of foreign currency derivative contracts.
-To manage the effect of exchange fluctuations on forecasted sales, purchases, acquisitions, capital expenditures, and certain intercompany transactions that are denominated in foreign currencies, we have foreign currency derivative contracts with a total notional amount of \$61.6 million as of March 30, 2024.
-We have foreign currency derivative contracts, with a total notional amount of \$ 138.0 million, to manage the risks of foreign currency gains and losses on intercompany loans and interest.
+To manage the effect of exchange fluctuations on forecasted sales, purchases, acquisitions, capital expenditures, and certain intercompany transactions that are denominated in foreign currencies, we have foreign currency derivative contracts with a total notional amount of ~~\$61.6 million~~ \$70.9 million as of ~~March 30, 2024~~ June 29, 2024.
+We have foreign currency derivative contracts, with a total notional amount of ~~\$138.0 million~~ \$83.9 million, to manage the risks of foreign currency gains and losses on intercompany loans and interest.
 We also are subject to currency translation risk associated with converting our foreign operations' financial statements into U.S. dollars.
 To mitigate the impact to the consolidated earnings of the Company from the effect of the translation of certain subsidiaries' local currency results into U.S. dollars, we have foreign currency derivative contracts with a total notional amount of \$12.9 million as of March 30, 2024.
 We do not use derivative financial instruments for trading or speculative purposes.
-As of March 30, 2024, we have not elected hedge accounting for any foreign currency derivative contracts.
+As With the exception of ~~March 30, 2024~~ the AUD/USD forward contracts entered into on April 18, 2023 described below, as of June 29, 2024, we have not elected hedge accounting for any foreign currency derivative contracts.
 We record mark-to-market changes in the values of these derivatives in other income, net.
-We recorded mark-to-market gains of \$1.7 million and \$1.0 million relating to foreign currency derivatives in the three months ended March 30, 2024 and April 1, 2023, respectively.
+We recorded mark-to-market losses of \$0.2 million and gains of ~~\$1.7 million~~ \$1.0 million ~~\$1.5 million~~ relating to foreign currency derivatives in the three and six months ended ~~March 30, 2024~~ June 29, 2024, respectively.
+We recorded mark-to-market losses of \$0.9 million and ~~April 1, 2023~~ mark-to-market gains of \$0.1 million in the three and six months ended July 1, 2023, respectively.